Welcome to the VAT Special Scheme e-service

 The Special Scheme is used on a voluntary basis which means that suppliers may use it if they wish to do so.
 Suppliers choosing not to use the Special Scheme must register as taxpayers in all EU states where they sell services covered by the scheme to non- business customers.

-Brexit without an exit agreement affects the use of VAT special scheme
+Brexit without an exit agreement affects the use of VAT special scheme (we will update this page as the events progress)

 If you are registered in the VAT special scheme in Finland and sell services to UK consumers, you can no longer report these sales in the VAT special scheme after Brexit.
 They must be reported directly to the UK.
 Further instructions are available from the UK tax authority.